reedlevinson/home/logistics/syllabus.md

 See the [late assignment](#late) policies below.

-The graders test your lab submissions on the CS50 setup on the `plank.thayer.dartmouth.edu` system.
+The graders test your lab submissions on the CS50 setup on the `plink.thayer.dartmouth.edu` system.
 If it doesn't run correctly there, it doesn't matter whether it runs on your Mac/Windows/Linux laptop.
 We don't have access to your laptop for grading.

 The **_final project_** is a team grade -- every team member gets the same base grade -- **but** I will subtract points from the Project grade for members who contribute substantially less than their teammates or miss class sessions.
 At the end of the course there is a mechanism for peer evaluation to address variance in members' contribution.